joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/GRAPHICS.md

 # Graphics localization

-Full graphics localization is a project requirement and remains active work.
-This document separates what is already engineered from what still needs an inventory, translation, and visual acceptance pass.
+The opening menu/title-screen artwork is the only known remaining graphics localization item.
+This document records the installed graphics, the title-art workflow, and automated visual coverage.

 The first whole-ROM graphical-text inventory is now recorded in [GRAPHICS_AUDIT.md](GRAPHICS_AUDIT.md).
 It traces the clean-boot copyright/composer card, main title, all 32 town/dungeon/floor arrival selectors, the dedicated dungeon-HUD font, and the save/load wait sign.
-The main-ending staff roll now has a PyBoy fixture, a complete title-plus-20-card native/English audition, and guarded production insertion; the true-ending route still needs a save state.
-The approved English copyright/composer card, main-ending staff cards, arrival cards, and wait sign are now installed; the title remains active work.
-Automated live reproduction of the wait-sign route remains pending.
+The main-ending staff roll has a PyBoy fixture, a complete title-plus-20-card native/English audition, and guarded production insertion.
+The approved English copyright/composer card, main-ending staff cards, arrival cards, HUD, and wait sign are installed.
+Additional automated visual coverage needs a true-ending save state and a live capture of the wait-sign route.

 ## Proven storage model